-After years as a lapsed Wine Advocate junkie (Parker free since 1992) I recently re-upped when it became apparent that the online newsletter is committed to covering Swiss wine in a meaningful way.
+After years as a lapsed Wine Advocate junkie (Parker free since 1992) I recently re-upped my subscription when it became apparent that the online newsletter is committed to covering Swiss wine in a meaningful way.
 I’m encouraged that Stephen Reinhardt, their Swiss commentator, appears to be passionate about the subject and has a pretty good grasp of the more important dynamics at play.
 He’s obviously tuned into the nation’s best winemakers and he correctly reads the new energy emerging from the younger generation.

-Why then his vicious, close to personal, attack on the producers of Electus, the Swiss wine in question?
+Why then Reinhardt’s vicious, close to personal, attack on the producers of Electus, the Swiss wine in question?
 I get it on one level: yes, they make a big mistake for aggressively pricing a product still in beta testing.
 But there’s almost none of it around, so what public does the criticism serve?
 I also get trying to create a stir.
 Hell, that’s what I try to do as a blogger.
 But, in my opinion, it’s much ado about nothing and perhaps somewhat damaging in the old Wine Advocate empire-builder-cum-steamroller kind of way.

 Anyway, it got me to thinking.
 Not always a good thing.
 What is going on at the Wine Advocate?
 Is there a de-Parkerization (deparkerizatsia) underway?
 A few events make me think so.